rja907/Craigslist-clone/README.md

 7. Make controllers and set up routes using the `config/routes.rb` file.
 8. Add the root index file and corresponding stylesheets.
 8. Make views and define them in the controller.
 Add them to the `routes.rb` file and tag them into links into the root `index.html.erb` file.
+9. Define categories and subcategories in a way that would look good into a URL (breadcrumb).